Vaccination time table

 VAR: This vaccine provides protection against chickenpox.
 Not only can chickenpox have devastating cosmetic consequences, but could also lead to serious complications and even death.
 It is not part of the EDI, but on the private schedule it can be given from the age of 9 months.
 Two doses are needed for optimal protection.

-MMR: This is probably the most well known vaccine, unfortunately for all the wrong reasons.
+MMR: This is probably the most well-known vaccine, unfortunately for all the wrong reasons.
 In 1998, a former British surgeon and medical researcher published a paper in the Lancet medical journal stating that there is a link between the MMR vaccine and autism.
 This caused thousands of parents to refuse MMR vaccination for their children.
 After an investigation in 2010 by the General Medical Council, the Lancet fully retracted the article.
 Wakefield was struck from the role and is not allowed to practice medicine anymore.
 This has unfortunately led to many measles epidemics and thousands of deaths.
-MMR is given at 15 months.
+MMR is given at 12 months and 6 years.

-TdaP: This is the combination of the Tetanus and and a reduced amount of diphtheria vaccine.
-It is given from the age of 7 years.
+TdaP: This is the combination of the Tetanus and a reduced amount of diphtheria vaccine.
+It is given from the age of 6 years.

-HPV: This vaccine protects against human pappiloma virus infection, which is linked to cervical cancer.
+HPV: This vaccine protects against human papilloma virus infection, which is linked to cervical cancer.
 The quadrivalent vaccine can be given to boys and girls, the bivalent vaccine is given to girls only.
 Three doses are needed.
 It can be given from the age of 9 years.
-It is not fully part of the EDI yet.
-Some schools have been chosen where girls from the age of 9 are vaccinated against HPV.
+The bivalent vaccine is now part of the EPI.

 Meningococcal vaccine: This is a vaccine that protects against one of the most feared diseases.
 The meningococcal organism can either cause a blood infection or meningitis and has a very high mortality.
 There are, however different strains of the organism that can cause disease.
 These strains differ from country to country and even within a country.
 The vaccine protects against four strains of the organism.
 Vaccinating your child against meningococcal disease is thus not a guarantee that your child will not develop meningococcal disease.